 My butterfly reference tells me that red admirals lay their eggs only on plants of the nettle family (Urtica spp.), something I’ve never grown.
 Uh-oh.
 As I began pondering where the heck in my yard I could grow it, I suddenly remembered a wonderful nettle soup that I had at an equally wonderful villa on the west coast of Sweden some years back.
 It’s not only edible; it’s one of those “super foods” that are extremely rich in nutrients and purportedly very cleansing.

-So now I’m on a mission to grow some native stinging nettle (Urtica dioica)—a bit for us to eat, but mostly for the butterflies.
+So now I’m on a mission to grow some native stinging nettle (Urtica dioica)—maybe a bit for us to eat, but mostly for the butterflies.
 It turns out that the Satyr comma butterfly also uses only nettle as a host plant, although they are reportedly rather rare in parts of their range and it’s highly unlikely I’ll ever see one in my urban yard.
 I prefer to grow it myself, so that the wild stuff in wilder places can be left to the butterflies.
 But first I’ll have to carefully figure out where to plant it … and buy some stinger-proof gloves.
 Or maybe I should just stick with providing for species that don’t need such outrageously prickly plants.